discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 ### Server info command

 Make another if statement to check for commands using `server` as the command name.
 You've already interacted with the Message object via `message.channel.send()`.
-You get the message object, access the channel it was sent in, and send a message to it.
+You get the message object, access the channel it's from, and send a message to it.
 Just like how `message.channel` gives you the message's _channel_, `message.guild` gives you the message's _server_.

 ::: tip
 Servers are referred to as "guilds" in the Discord API and discord.js library.
 Whenever you see someone say "guild", they mean server.